Youth Baseball Rules Addendum

 o A player ejected while roster batting will result in the team losing that player for the entire game.
 His spot in the batting order WILL BE AN AUTOMATIC OUT EACH TIME.

 o The Courtesy Runner shall be the player making the last batted out.

 11. In Case of Rain:

-All rain out games may not be made up depending on time constraints.
+All rainout games may not be made up depending on time constraints.
 In case of scheduling changes, it is the team’s responsibility, not the tournament committee, to make sure they are aware of the new schedule or any scheduling changes.
-This information will be posted on the tournament web site when it becomes available.
+This information will be posted on the tournament website when it becomes available.
 Note: No special requests will be honored if rescheduling becomes necessary.
-Tournament format is subject to change at any time if deemed necessary and will be determined based on the fairest outcome for all teams.
+The tournament format is subject to change at any time if deemed necessary and will be determined based on the fairest outcome for all teams.
 All coaches should make sure the tournament committee has current contact info.
-If games are cancelled, pool winners and championship qualification will be determined by the tie breaking procedures (listed below).
+If games are canceled, the tie-breaking procedures will determine pool winners and championship qualifications (listed below).

 12. Stop in Play:

 If a game is stopped, the game must start within 1 hour of the stop in play.
 If games are not resumed, they will become suspended or called official.
 Games called by umpires that cannot be resumed within 1 hour will be considered an official game if 4 innings have been completed or 3 1/2 innings if the home team is ahead (13U-14U: after 5 innings or 4 1/2 if the home team is ahead).
 After 4 complete innings, a tie score will be recorded a tie in pool play.
 The tournament director can extend the 1 hour if there are extenuating circumstances, i.e., lightning detector, working on fields, etc. A suspended game will resume where the game was halted.
 In the event play is stopped for any reason before or during the Championship round, first place, second place, third place, etc. will be awarded based on TBT Seeding and Tie Breaker Rules.